Space-Cowb0y/Space-Cowb0y/README.md

 ## I'm a Husband, Stepfather, Developer, and Security Researcher!!

-- 🔭 I’m currently working on IT Consultanting!
+- 🔭 I’m currently working on IT Consultancy!
 - 🌱 I’m currently learning everything. 🤣
 - 👯 I’m looking to collaborate with others about CTFs and Cybersec.
 - 🥅 2020 Goals: Contribute more to Open Source projects.